grz0zrg/fas/README.md

 ## About

-Fragment Audio Server (FAS) is a pixels-based additive, spectral, granular, subtractive, wavetable and phase modulated (PM) audio synthesizer implemented as a WebSocket server with the C language.
+Fragment Audio Server (FAS) is a pixels-based graphical audio synthesizer implemented as a WebSocket server with the C language.

+The versatility of its sound engine allow a wide variety of synthesis methods to produce sounds:

+* additive / spectral synthesis
+* phase modulation (PM/FM)
+* granular
+* subtractive synthesis
+* physical modelling (Karplus-strong, droplet)
+* wavetable

+There is a second type of synthesis methods which use any synthesis methods from above as input:

+* formant synthesis (formant filter bank)
+* modal synthesis (resonant filter bank)
+* phase distorsion

-All the synthesis methods can be used at the same time by using different output channels.
+All the synthesis methods can be used at the same time by using different output channels, there is no limit on the number of output channels.

 FAS is focused on **real-time performances**, being **cross-platform** and **pixels-based**.